More about This Topic

 You don’t need to file the divorce to work on the divorce.
 Many divorce cases will be done entirely before filing the divorce.
 The lawyers exchange all the discovery and final documents by agreement.
 This creates a non-confrontational environment where the parties may more easily come to an agreement.

 Needless, to say, if the case has not been filed, either party can say, “let’s put this on pause for now.”
 This will either stop the divorce or force one party to file.
+Either party can suggest one of the numerous alternatives to divorce if divorce does not feel like the right solution at this time.

 This disadvantage to not filing is that the maintenance period will be extended based on the filing date.
 If you don’t file, the clock keeps ticking and the period during which maintenance is paid gets longer and longer (which is a good or bad thing depending on your position).